Application of Sharia by country: Secular systems

 Secular systems are those where Sharia plays no role in the nation's legal system and religious interference in state affairs, politics, and law is not permitted.
-Turkey has been an example of a Muslim-majority nation with a secular system, although its secularism has recently come under intense pressure.
+Turkey has been an example of a Muslim-majority nation with a secular system.
 Several states in West Africa and Central Asia also describe themselves as secular.

 Mixed systems

 Most Muslim countries have mixed legal systems that postulate a constitution and rule of law, while also allowing rules of traditional Islamic jurisprudence to influence certain areas of national law.
 These systems possess large bodies of codified laws, which may be based on European or Indian codes.
 In these systems, the central legislative role is played by politicians and modern jurists rather than traditional religious scholars.
 Pakistan, Egypt, Malaysia, and Nigeria are examples of states having mixed systems.
-Some states with Muslim minorities, such as Israel, also have mixed systems that administer Sharia for their Muslim population.
+Some states with Muslim minorities, such as Greece (Western Thrace region only) and Israel, also have mixed systems that administer Sharia for their Muslim population.